-Sempervivum 'Faramir' is an attractive, hardy succulent plant with honey pink leaves clustered around a soft green center.
+Sempervivum 'Faramir' is an attractive hardy succulent with honey pink leaves clustered around a soft green center.
 The rosettes are up to 4 inches (10 cm) in diameter.
-Clusters of reddish-purple, star-shaped flowers rise up on short, up to 8 inches (20 cm) tall stalks in early summer.
+Clusters of reddish-purple, star-shaped flowers rise up on up to 8 inches (20 cm) tall stalks in early summer.

 How to Grow and Care